ECE-180D-WS-2024/Wiki-Knowledge-Base/BLE_Intro.md

 ### Host Controller Interface

 The Host Controller Interface (HCI) layer is a standard protocol defined by the Bluetooth specification that allows the Host component to communicate with the Controller component.
-These components do not even necessarily exist inside the same chip, but often are for simplicity.
+These components do not even necessarily exist inside the same chip, but they often are for simplicity.
 The HCI can use an API or standard interfaces such as UART, SPI, or USB.

 ### Logical Link Control and Adaptation Protocol (L2CAP)